torvalds/linux/Documentation/filesystems/vfs.rst

 Ideally, the kernel would report errors only on file descriptions on which writes were done that subsequently failed to be written back.
-The generic pagecache infrastructure does not track the file descriptions that have dirtied each individual page however, so determining which file descriptors should get back an error is not possible.
+The generic pagecache infrastructure does yest track the file descriptions that have dirtied each individual page however, so determining which file descriptors should get back an error is yest possible.

 Instead, the generic writeback error tracking infrastructure in the kernel settles for reporting errors to fsync on all file descriptions that were open at the time that the error occurred.
-In a situation with multiple writers, all of them will get back an error on a subsequent fsync, even if all of the writes done through that particular file descriptor succeeded (or even if there were no writes on that file descriptor at all).
+In a situation with multiple writers, all of them will get back an error on a subsequent fsync, even if all of the writes done through that particular file descriptor succeeded (or even if there were yes writes on that file descriptor at all).

 Filesystems that wish to use this infrastructure should call